GSA/ficam-arch/pages/ficam_intro.md

 ## What is the FICAM Architecture?
 FICAM is the Federal Government’s enterprise approach to design, plan, and execute common ICAM processes.

 The FICAM Architecture is a framework for an agency to use in ICAM program and solution roadmap planning.
-The FICAM Architecture focuses on enterprise identity processes, practices, policies and information security disciplines.
+The FICAM Architecture focuses on enterprise identity processes, practices, policies, and information security disciplines.

->  A federal enterprise identity is the unique representation of an employee, contractor, or enterprise user, which could be a mission or business partner, or even a device or technology managed by a Federal agency to achieve its mission and business goals. [(OMB Memorandum 19-17)](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
+>  A federal enterprise identity is the unique representation of an employee, contractor, or enterprise user, which could be a mission or business partner, or even a device or technology managed by a Federal agency to achieve its mission and business goals [(OMB Memorandum 19-17)](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.

 ## Who is the FICAM Architecture for?